sam-andaluri/dashboard-poc/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - health - Code for integrating Personal Health events and full description of the event.
-- qsexport - Code for exporting CloudWatch metrics to S3 for external dashboards.
+- qsexport - Code for exporting CloudWatch metrics and PHD events to S3 for external dashboards.
 - quotas - Code for generating a table with all the limits or quotas for services in an account.
 - summary - Code for generating a dashboard which lists all EC2 instances and their metrics.
+- alarms - Code for generating alarms with specific thresholds for resources across all regions in an account.
 - template.yaml - A template that defines the application's AWS resources.

-## Dashboard Architecture
+## Centralized Monitoring Architecture

 ![Dashboard architecture](images/dashboardarch.png)